4.21 from 293 votes

 This post may include affiliate links.
 Thank you for your support.

 With protein overnight oats you can have your oatmeal and get your protein in!
-This simple breakfast packs over 20 grams per serving.
+This simple breakfast packs 30 grams of protein per serving.

 Lately I’ve been focusing on my protein intake and looking for easy ways to increase the amount of protein I’m eating each day.